 Making your own henna is easy, fun, and you can't beat the freshness!
 Since henna is so perishable (it only lasts a few days at room temperature) you'll always get the best results if you DIY.
 Premade henna cones on a market shelf never work well, and that's why.
 Who knows how long they took to ship or how long they've been sitting there (they can also be really toxic - more on that here)!

 When you make your own henna, you get to customize the scent and consistency exactly how you like it!

 This is my tried-and-true super simple, super easy DIY henna recipe.
 It's the same recipe I use for my clients, and get stains like these:

 First, make sure you're starting with fresh, high quality ingredients.
-If you try to make a salad with old, wilted produce it is not going to be the same as if you used fresh ingredients - right?
+If you make a salad with old, wilted produce it is not going to be the same as if you used fresh ingredients - right?
 The same is true with henna.
 Buy your supplies from a reputable henna artist for best assurance of quality.
-Products on store shelves or at markets will often be old, not stored properly and therefore will have poor results.
+Products on store shelves or at markets may be old, not stored properly and therefore will have poor results.

 - Bowl and spatula/spoon (any will do, but plastic, rubber or other porous materials may stain permanently)

 - Water (Distilled or purified water is reliable)

 - Cake decorating bag or durable sandwich bag

 - Henna powder (We use certified organic Suraja brand)

 - Essential oil (We use organic Nepali cajeput.
 Tea tree, high altitude lavender and frankincense work well too.)